wooorm/emphasize/readme.md

 ## Emphasize in the browser

-I do not suggest using the pre-built files or requiring `emphasize` in the browser as that would include a *very* large file.
+Do not require `emphasize` in the browser as that would include a *very* large file.

 Instead, require `emphasize/lib/core`, and include only the used highlighters.
 For example:

 ```js
 var emphasize = require('emphasize/lib/core')